NugasDSL/toy/README.md

 The client implements a simple gRPC client.
 Note that:
 * The client uses blocking stub (although non of the server RPCs is blocking).
 * A transaction may denied due to lack of space in the server transaction pool.
-* The `add` action only adds the transaction to the transaction pool, and it may took a while to add the transaction to the Blockchain.
+* The `add` action only adds a transaction to the transaction pool, and it may took a while to add it to the Blockchain.
 * Hence, even if `get` failed, it might be either because the transaction was never submitted or because it has not added to the Blockchain yet.